 “It had gotten so personal between us that we knew it would draw.
 That was always our philosophy– ‘personal issues draw money.’

-Randy Savage and Jerry Lawler face off in a Steel Cage match for the Southern Heavyweight Championship, December 12, 1983
+Watch Randy Savage and Jerry Lawler face off in a Steel Cage match for the Southern Heavyweight Championship, December 12, 1983:

-While Jerry Lawler found Randy to be laid back and easy to work with during their feud, George “The Animal” Steele has a different take.
-In his GEORGE ‘THE ANIMAL’ STEELE talks about differing philosophies in how to conduct a match with RANDY SAVAGE in an extract from his autobiography, ‘Animal’:
+While Jerry Lawler found Randy to be laid back and easy to work with during their feud, George “The Animal” Steele had a different take.

 “Randy showed up in the locker room with a script that was probably four or five pages long,” Steele opens up in his autobiography, Animal.
 “I felt like he wanted me to audition for something by Scorsese.
 What was this, pro wrestling or Broadway?